We recommend you monitor your financial aid progress through MyU: My Finances.

 Step 4.
 Complete any required loan documents

-If you accepted Federal loan(s) you will need to complete all required documents (promissory notes, counseling and disclosures) before the loans can be disbursed.
-A promissory note is the legal agreement that you will repay your loan(s).
+If you accepted federal loan(s), you will need to complete all required documents (promissory notes, counseling and disclosures) before the loans can be disbursed.

 Parents wishing to borrow a PLUS loan need to complete the PLUS Active Confirmation Form, and complete the PLUS Master Promissory Note before the funds will disburse to your student’s account.

-If you are applying for an alternative loan you will need to complete all necessary Alternative Loan documents required by the lender you have chosen.
+If you are applying for a private loan, you will need to complete all documents required by the lender you have chosen.

 Financial aid will begin to disburse approximately one week prior to the start of the semester and continue to disburse throughout the semester, if applicable.
 You will have a credit balance on your student account if your financial aid exceeds the university charges on your student account.
 Sign up for direct deposit to receive your credit balance electronically.